Iceland travel advice

 Ferries

-Ferries are connecting certain remote islands.
+Ferries connect the main island to certain remote islands.

 Taxis